-To establish discriminatory intent, plaintiffs must show that those responsible for the profiling did so "at least in part 'because of,' not merely 'in spite of,' its adverse effects
+To establish discriminatory intent, plaintiffs must show that those responsible for the profiling did so "at least in part 'because of,' not merely 'in spite of,' its adverse effects similarly situated to any other in the eyes of the law, so adverse effects can be presumed.").
+The terms "discriminatory purpose" and "discriminatory intent" are interchangeable.

-759 See supra Parts IV.A and IV.B.
-See also Chavez, 251 F.3d at 638 (noting that the Supreme Court has "repeatedly relied on statistics" to prove discriminatory effect, citing, for example, Hunter v.
+Supreme Court has "repeatedly relied on statistics" to prove discriminatory effect, citing, for example, Hunter v.
 Underwood, 471 U.S. 222, 227 (1985), and concluding that the Supreme Court in Armstrong rejected statistical evidence of discriminatory effect "not because plaintiffs can never use statistics to prove discriminatory effect, but because the particular statistics presented to the Court did not address the relevant issue," id. at 639).
 As the discussion of benchmarking in Part IV.B makes clear, this Opinion assumes - unlike the presumption criticized in Armstrong - that there are racial disparities in crime participation rates.

-760 Evidence of a racial disparity in stop justifications included the following: (a) the odds of a stop resulting in any further enforcement action are lower if the person stopped is black than if the person stopped is white; (b) stops of blacks and Hispanics are less likely to result in the seizure of a weapon than stops of whites; (c) officers are more likely to check Furtive Movements as the basis for stopping blacks and Hispanics than for whites; and (d) the greater the black population in a precinct, the less likely that a stop will result in a sanction.
+Evidence of a racial disparity in stop justifications included the following: (a) the odds of a stop resulting in any further enforcement action are lower if the person stopped is black than if the person stopped is white; (b) stops of blacks and Hispanics are less likely to result in the seizure of a weapon than stops of whites; (c) officers are more likely to check Furtive Movements as the basis for stopping blacks and Hispanics than for whites; and (d) the greater the black population in a precinct, the less likely that a stop will result in a sanction.
 See generally supra Part IV.A-B.

-Case 1:08-cv-01034-SAS-HBP Document 379 Filed 08/16/13 Page 227 of 239 Case 1:08-cv-01034-SAS-HBP Document 373 Filed 08/12/13 Page 187 of 198 upon" the profiled racial groups.761 Plaintiffs are not required to prove that race was the sole, predominant, or determinative factor in a police enforcement action.762 Nor must the discrimination be based on "ill will, enmity, or hostility."763
+upon" the profiled racial groups.761 Plaintiffs are not required to prove that race was the sole, predominant, or determinative factor in a police enforcement action.762 Nor must the discrimination be based on "ill will, enmity, or hostility."763

-The NYPD has directed officers to target young black and Hispanic men because these groups are heavily represented in criminal suspect data - the reliability of which is questionable764 - in those areas where the NYPD carries out most of its stops.
+The NYPD has directed officers to target young black and Hispanic men because these groups are heavily represented in criminal suspect data - the reliability of which is questionable - in those areas where the NYPD carries out most of its stops.
 Under the NYPD's policy, targeting the "right people" means stopping people in part because of their race.
 Together with Commissioner Kelly's statement that the NYPD focuses stop and frisks on young blacks and Hispanics in order to instill in them a fear of being stopped, and other explicit references to race discussed in the next section, there is a sufficient basis for inferring